Londrangar Cliffs Hike

 Londrangar is located in the southwest part of the Snaefellsnes peninsula, within the Snaefellsjökull National Park.

 • You can just enjoy the cliffs from the Londrangar Viewpoint.
-If you’re going to do this, then park your car in the Londrangar Parking shown on the map below.
+If you’re going to do this, then park your car in the Londrangar Parking shown on the map at the end of this blog.

 Driving times to reach Londrangar will depend on where you are driving from:

-• From Reykjavik, it will take you approximately 2 hours and 40 minutes.
+• From Reikjavik, it will take approximately 2 hours and 40 minutes.

 • From Grundafjordur, it takes approximately 40 minutes to drive.